× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • It takes 3.5 seconds to place and another 3.5 to set up;

-• the user can take 1.5 seconds to fire it once, dealing 1d10 + the user’s DEX score physical base damage (scaling with the user’s Firearm proficiency);
+• The user can take 1.5 seconds to fire it once, dealing 1d10 + the user’s DEX score physical base damage, scaling with the user’s Firearm proficiency - it has a Crit Range of 20;

-• it takes 10.5 seconds to be reloaded and has a capacity equal to your INT score + your Artificer level;
+• It takes 10.5 seconds to reload and has a capacity equal to your INT score (rounded down) + your Artificer level;

-The Exoskeleton and the Turret’s Armor scores and Health are equal to double your INT score.
+The Exoskeleton and the Turret’s Armor and Health are both equal to double your INT score.
 You can use Tinkering Tools to repair any damage done to your Artifice, in much the same way you could use those tools to replenish the Health of an Automaton.
-If your Artifice is lost or destroyed, you can spend 50 Aeons in materials and use your Tinkering Tools to build a new one over a day’s rest.
+If your Artifice is lost or destroyed, you can spend 50 Aeons in materials and use your Tinkering Tools to build a new one over the course of a day’s rest.

 Your Artifice will be upgraded at 5th, 10th, 15th, and 20th level, unless you decide to create another at one of those levels.